gaurav2010/santander/README.md

 <h3>Design Decisions</h3>
 <h5>Why ConcurrentHashMap is used instead of ReadwriteLock</h5>

   - Concurrent HashMap is used over ReadWriteLock as it performs better read though at the cost of accuracy.
 There is a possibility especially if the read and write is happening on the same instrumnt that we may miss the value from latest write value.
-This is because when read is not blocked when write is happeing on same segment
+This is because the read is not blocked when write is happeing on same segment

-  - If this is an issue - then we should switch to Readwrite lock.
-It will have performance implications as we will be blocking all read threads when the write is happening
+  - If we want to get absolute latest data - then we should switch to Readwrite lock.
+It will have performance implications as the read threads will be clocked when the write is happening

 <h5>For ConcurrentHashMap Why none of the parameters was initialised</h5>